Quick start

 As the library is constantly learning the optimal partition size, the first call to the parallelized function might not produce the most optimal run-times.
 In these cases, it is recommended to call the function multiple times before analyzing the profiler output.

-parameter that will dump the latest parallel call to the
+parameter, Parfun will dump the latest parallel function call metrics to the provided

-function to a CSV file.
-All durations in this file are in nanoseconds (10-9):
+CSV file.
+All durations in this file are in nanoseconds (10E–9).